Blockchain in Pharma Supply Chain-Reducing Counterfeit Drugs

 Step 1: Manufacturer manufactures the drugs and adds QR code to it

-The information added by the manufacturer gets stored on the blockchain, making it possible for other stakeholders to to trace the drugs’ supply chain transparently.
+The information added by the manufacturer gets stored on the blockchain, providing transparency to the supply chain to other stakeholders.

-Once the information is added to the blockchain, a hash ID is produced that can be used for tracking back the transactions.
+Once information is added to the blockchain, a hash ID is produced that can be used for tracking the transactions.

 The drugs can be shipped to the distributors via IoT-enabled vehicles with temperature sensors to enable cold-chain shipping.

-It can be possible to exchange and store the data gathered by temperature sensors on the blockchain.
-The transparent and immutable distributed ledger can save a considerable amount of time in case of an audit of storage conditions of temperature-sensitive drugs.
+It can also be possible to exchange and store the data gathered by temperature sensors on the blockchain.
+In the case of an audit of temperature-sensitive drugs’ storage conditions, the transparent and immutable distributed ledger can save a considerable amount of time.

-The drugs transferred through IoT-enabled vehicles can also send the real-time location to the blockchain so that stakeholders and government agencies could find at what time the drugs were delivered and received.
+The drugs transferred through IoT-enabled vehicles can also send the real-time location to the blockchain, allowing the stakeholders and government agencies to track drugs’ delivery conveniently.

 Step 2: Distributors send the drugs to hospitals/pharmacists

-They can trace back the information added by manufacturers such as the date of manufacturing, where it was manufactured and if it passed quality checks or not.
+They can trace back the information added by manufacturers such as the date and place of manufacturing, and if it passed quality checks.